 Each app/service consists of different modules that define the way an app/service is to respond to a request.
 There are 4 types of modules: actions, triggers, iterators and aggregators.
 A scenario is comprised of a sequence of modules.
 For more information, please see the Types of modules sections.

 A trigger is a module that allows you to grab bundles that were added or updated since the last run of a scenario.
-There are 2 types of triggers: scheduled and instant (webhooks).
+There are 2 types of triggers: polling and instant (webhooks).

 A webhook is a special type of trigger that allows you to run a scenario immediately after a new bundle is available.